-As a bachelor Elias Howe spent endless hours scribbling down ideas and thinking about his sewing machine or sewing engine as he called it.
-Dozens of prototypes were made before he eventually got it right.
+As a bachelor Elias Howe spent endless hours scribbling down ideas and thinking about his sewing machine or 'sewing engine' as he called it.
+Dozens of prototypes were made before he eventually got his machine to stitch.

 Soon Elizabeth was expecting.
 Elias settled down to family life but with the arrival of more children and earning just nine dollars a week Elias had his work cut out.
 He would work all day and come home exhausted.
 He would sit and watch his children play while his wife busily mended and made clothes by hand for extra money.

 It was while recuperating in bed that his first sewing machine thoughts were to take physical form.
 He would get up and scribble down his ideas.
 As soon as he was fit enough, and had the time, he would make the parts that he had thought of for his new invention.
 Sometimes it would work sometimes not.
 While he was working on his sewing engine he was also tinkering with the idea of a small portable weaving machine.